postvakje/algebraic-connectivity-directed/README.md

 ```
 ## References
 1. C. W. Wu, "Synchronization in coupled arrays of chaotic oscillators
-with nonreciprocal coupling.", IEEE Transactions on Circuits and Systems–I, vol. 50,
+with nonreciprocal coupling", IEEE Transactions on Circuits and Systems-I, vol. 50,
-no. 2, pp. 294–297, 2003.
+no. 2, pp. 294-297, 2003.

 2. C. W. Wu, "Algebraic connecivity of directed graphs",
     Linear and Multilinear Algebra, vol. 53, no. 3, pp. 203-223, 2005.